 As they walk the streets, Jim and Selena see a bunch of blinking lights at the top of an apartment building - possible survivors!
 They make their way inside, only to discover a ramshackle staircase made out of shopping carts.
 Jim has had nothing but empty calories since he woke up, so a sugar crash causes them to take a break.
 Selena gives him some painkillers and more sugar, just in time for the infected to announce their impending arrival.
 Selena and Jim make it to the top of the stairs, encountering a lone survivor along the way!
 The armored survivor fights off the infected and rushes Jim and Selena inside his apartment (35:00).

-The armored survivor, Frank, and his daughter Hannah introduce themselves and open their home up to Jim and Selena.
-They share a celebratory drink before winding down for the evening.
+The armored survivor, Frank, and his daughter Hannah introduce themselves and open their home to Jim and Selena - they share a celebratory drink.
 Jim and Selena spend more time bonding and discussing their situation before turning in for the evening (39:00).

 Frank takes Jim to the top of the building and shows him how dire their situation is.
 The roof is full of containers to collect water, but it hasn't rained in weeks!
 Then, Frank switches on a radio and plays a promising message for Jim - there are armed survivors out there promising help.
 All they have to do is make it to a military checkpoint.
 After a heated debate, Hannah points out that they all need each other to survive and promptly head out (43:00).

 The decision to party up and leave together signals the beginning of Act III.